Here. We. Are.

 being; becoming; process philosophies; captures existential questions from science of living systems through to what it means to be a human.

 Here.
 We.
 Are. is a collaborative project and I have not done this alone.
 For this project I have drawn on and generously received contributions from some of the key figures that have inspired our work over the years from physicists to philosophers, authors to deathwalkers, First Nations thinkers to micro, bio and geo -ologists.
-The amazing folks that have already contributed include Biochemist and author Professor Nick Lane, Geologist Marcia Bjonerud, Philosopher Biologist Andreas Weber, Yale Assistant Professor of Ecology and Evolutionary Biology Brandon Ogbunu, Astrophysicist Tom Murphy, Microbiologist Siv Watkins, systems ecologist Professor Bill Rees, Paleontologist, evolutionary biologist and senior editor of the scientific journal Nature Henry Gee, Co-creator of Permaculture David Holmgren, author and thought leader Jeremy Lent, Deathwalker Zenith Virago, Eco-philospher Glenn Albrecht, proud First Nations K/Gamilaroi complexity thinker Josh Waters, botany professor Dr James White, educator extraordinaire Dr Cher HIll, wildlife biologist and author Dr Fred Provenza, Award winning science fiction author Laura Jean Mckay, ecological storyteller Sophie Strand, Biologist and author David George Haskell, theoretical physicist and feminist theorist Karen Barad, mother-daughter Permaculture practivist team Morag and Maya Gamble and regenerative agriculturalist Charlie Massy.
+The amazing folks that have already contributed include Biochemist and author Professor Nick Lane, Geologist Marcia Bjonerud, Philosopher Biologist Andreas Weber, Yale Assistant Professor of Ecology and Evolutionary Biology Brandon Ogbunu, Astrophysicist Tom Murphy, Microbiologist Siv Watkins, systems ecologist Professor Bill Rees, Paleontologist, evolutionary biologist and senior editor of the scientific journal Nature Henry Gee, Writer and Executive Editor Humans & Nature Press Books Center for Humans & Nature Gavin Van Horn, Co-creator of Permaculture David Holmgren, author and thought leader Jeremy Lent, Deathwalker Zenith Virago, Eco-philospher Glenn Albrecht, proud First Nations K/Gamilaroi complexity thinker Josh Waters, botany professor Dr James White, educator extraordinaire Dr Cher HIll, wildlife biologist and author Dr Fred Provenza, Award winning science fiction author Laura Jean Mckay, ecological storyteller Sophie Strand, Biologist and author David George Haskell, theoretical physicist and feminist theorist Karen Barad, mother-daughter Permaculture practivist team Morag and Maya Gamble and regenerative agriculturalist Charlie Massy.
 I am so grateful for their efforts in the world and deeply humbled by their support for this project.
 We cannot wait to share it with you all.

 The Here.
 We.
 Are. project is diving deeper into where this phrase can take us as parents and educators and will involve: